qygoh/PUI2018_qg412/HW11_qg412/README.md

 # Assignment 1

 ### What I did
 Completed task 1 and 2 mostly by myself, working in close collaboration with Mei @yg833 for these two segments!
-Don't understand what was going on for Task 3.
+Don't understand what was going on for Task 3, only managed to complete aspects of it.

 ### Groupmates & my contributions

 Consulted many people throughout this assignment.
 Shoutout to Mei @yg833, Jerome (jl9489), Andrea(ah4412), Fekade Brook (fb1182), Sam (sjf374).

-Many thanks to Rachel @rms818 whom guided me through portions of Task 3.
+Many thanks to Rachel @rms818 whom guided me through portions of Task 3, and I referenced her code for some portions! .